LonelyCpp/react-native-youtube-iframe/doc/readme.md

 width of the webview container

+> Note: Embedded players must have a viewport that is at least 200px by 200px.
+If the player displays controls, it must be large enough to fully display the controls without shrinking the viewport below the minimum size.
+We recommend 16:9 players be at least 480 pixels wide and 270 pixels tall.

 ## ref

 Gives access to the player reference.
 This can be used to access player functions.